 No Leave V2 blank.
 Go to V3.
+Yes Read on.

-Write at V2 the value (on 30 June 2017) of any permissible temporary borrowings held by the SMSF.
+Write at V2 the value (on 30 June 2022) of any permissible temporary borrowings held by the SMSF.

 Permissible temporary borrowings are those borrowings allowed under subsections 67(2), (2A) and (3) of the Superannuation Industry (Supervision) Act 1993, and include: